rbee-dev/mlog/README.md

 ### Build
 Simply use maven package.
 With this you build a runnable fat jar.

+### Transfer Settings
+The Cassandra Driver is configured to request 10.000 rows at a time.
+The ElasticSearch API is configured to send a bulk request with 10.000 rows at a time, with three concurrent Connections, totaling a rate of 30.000.
+This is enough for a local ElasticSearch installation.

 ### How to Use
 ```sh
  -c,--cassandra <arg>   IPs of the Cassandra cluster